Get to know the fishes of Reef Cam

 Diet: Omnivore – Feeds on plankton above rocky reefs, outcrops and drop offs.

-Habitat: These fishes form large schools on sheltered coastal reefs, above rocky reefs, outcrops and drop offs, in depths of 7-100m.
+Habitat: These fish form large schools on sheltered coastal reefs, above rocky reefs, outcrops and drop offs, in depths of 7-100m.

 General description: Adult males are bluish with a black bar on the side.
 Females are pinkish with a blue line below the eye.
 Small juveniles are pink to pinkish-orange with a dark mauve head.